CapnAndy/irl/README.md

 Each class /should/ be documented, so the code-completion in your editor should answer many questions, but I'll put some examples here:

+### Analytics

+The `Analytics` class is intended to work in conjunction with `haxelib haxe-ga`, and is a static wrapper class that just makes submitting google analytics information a bit easier.

+	// The path and domain are optional arguments Analytics.init("MyAnalyticsID", "radialgames.com", "/WordWings/");

+	// Once initialized, you can just call a quick reference to record an Analytics pageview:
+	Analytics.pageView("gameStarted");

 ### Rndm

 The `Rndm` class is a selection of randomization tools that should work easily and nicely, across all Haxe-supported platforms.
 Allows for specific seeding and resetting to previous seeds, and includes shortcuts to common utilities.